rapiz1/rathole/docs/out-of-scope.md

   `rathole` doesn't interference with the application layer traffic.
 A right place for this kind of stuff is the web server, and a network capture tool.

-- *`frp`'s STCP*

-  You may want to consider secure tunnels like wireguard or zerotier.

-- *P2P hole punching*
+- *`frp`'s STCP or other setup that requires visitors' side configuration*

-  P2P hole punching requires setup on the visitors' side.
-If that kind of setup is possible, then there are a lot more tools available. `rathole` primarily focuses on NAT traversal by forwarding, which doesn't require any setup for visitors.
+  If that kind of setup is possible, then there are a lot more tools available.
+You may want to consider secure tunnels like wireguard or zerotier. `rathole` primarily focuses on NAT traversal by forwarding, which doesn't require any setup for visitors.